 couple at sunset posing after their city park New Orleans elopement

 Thinking about eloping in New Orleans is exciting, but trying to tally up the separate costs for permits, officiants, flowers and experienced photography can quickly feel overwhelming.
-Many couples find that building an elopement piece-by-piece—while initially seeming cheaper—often leads to stress and hidden fees as well as unexpected scheduling disasters.
+Many couples find that building an elopement piece-by-piece—while initially appearing budget-friendly—often leads to significant hidden fees and scheduling disasters that can mar the intimacy of the day.

 The Mandatory Logistics: Licenses, Permits and Professional Fees